 If you want to learn more, we recommend Bill Bryson’s At Home: A Short History of Private Life (Doubleday, 2010) and Mary-Ann Ochota’s Hidden Histories: A Spotter’s Guide to the British Landscape (Francis Lincoln, 2016), as well as many online resources linked throughout this piece.

+Be inspired by our memorable tours on offer.
 For more information on all of our tours to the British Isles, click here.